KDAB/KDStateMachineEditor/ReadMe.txt

 Licensing
 =========
-The KDAB State Machine Editor Library is (C) 2014-2016 Klarälvdalens Datakonsult AB (KDAB), and is available under the terms of the LGPL (see LICENSE.LGPL.txt for details).
+The KDAB State Machine Editor Library is (C) 2014-2017 Klarälvdalens Datakonsult AB (KDAB), and is available under the terms of the LGPL 2.1.
+See LICENSE.LGPL.txt for license details.

 Commercial use is also permitted as described in ReadMe-commercial.txt.